conan-io/docs/reference/conanfile/tools/cmake/cmaketoolchain.rst

 The ``generic_system`` block contains some basic cross-building capabilities.
 In the general case, the user would want to provide their own user toolchain defining all the specifics, which can be done with the configuration ``tools.cmake.cmaketoolchain:user_toolchain``.
-If this conf value is defined, the ``generic_system`` block will include the provided file, but no further define any CMake variable for cross-building.
+If this conf value is defined, the ``generic_system`` block will include the provided file or files, but no further define any CMake variable for cross-building.

 If ``user_toolchain`` is not defined and Conan detects it is cross-building, because the build